 Stage 3 – Create Your Account and Complete Checkout

-If you’re not, you can either sign up with Facebook or Google, or fill out the fields in the Personal Information section and have an account created with those details.
+If you’re just starting out, you can either sign up with Facebook or Google, or fill out the fields in the Personal Information section and have your account created with those details.

-Take your time and make sure to pick a password with a strength of at least 50% and write it down to a safe place.
+Take your time and make sure to pick a password with a strength of at least 50%.
+Write it down to a safe place.
 A good practice is to use a two-word phrase that has capital letters and features a number or a special symbol (!!@#$%^&*) after each word.
-For example: “This#Is#Great!”

 2. In the Domain Registrant Information section make sure you enter valid information.
 The registrant information is your ID card on the internet and is required by ICANN to be valid at all times.
-Failure to do so can result in having your domain registration forfeited.
+Failure to do so can lead to many problems with potential domain transfers or ownership cases.

 3. Below is the Order Summary section.
-Double-check your order and make sure the spelling of your domain is right.
+Double-check your order to make sure the spelling of your domain is right.
 Once registered, it cannot be changed.

-You can pay for your order by either:
+You can pay for your new hosting plan by either: